-Regional studies prepared by other nonprofit conservation organizations active in New Jersey should be part of the OSRP where appropriate, such as plans prepared by: Delaware Valley Regional Planning Commission, The Land Conservancy of New Jersey, New Jersey Conservation Foundation, and Trust for Public Land.
+There are many nonprofit conservation organizations active in New Jersey.
+Some of them have prepared regional studies that should be part of a local OSRP where appropriate, including: Delaware Valley Regional Planning Commission, The Land Conservancy of New Jersey, New Jersey Conservation Foundation, and Trust for Public Land.